f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

 2. From the navigation tiles, select Web App Scanning.
 3. Click 'View Service'
 4. You will be presented with the Web App Scanning Dashboard to view a summary of all application scans.
-5. In the left-hand menu, under 'Scans', select 'Applications'
+5. In the left-hand menu, under 'Scans', select 'Applications'.
 6. In the list of available scans, locate and select:
    **AppWorld 2026 – Baseline Vulnerability Scan**